Percolation on Networks with Antagonistic and Dependent Interactions: Analytical Results

-The condition for network $B$ does not depend on $q_a$ and $r$, hence this corresponds to a scenario where, to begin with, network $B$ does not contain a GCC \cite{Durrett2007}.
-Thus, the complete fragmentation of the two networks is impossible if network $B$ is not completely fragmented from the very beginning and the condition on $q_a$ is satisfied.
-Since, we assume that at the start network $B$ contains a giant connected component, this scenario is not plausible.
+The condition for network $B$ does not depend on $q_a$ and $r$, hence this corresponds to a scenario, where to begin with, network $B$ does not contain a GCC \cite{Durrett2007}.
+Thus, the complete fragmentation of both networks is possible if and only if network $B$ is completely fragmented from the very beginning.
+Since we assume that at the beginning of the process network $B$ contains a giant connected component (and thus is not fragmented), this scenario is not possible.